COVID-19 - information and guidance for social, community, and residential care settings

 During an outbreak

-When a cluster or outbreak of cases arises within a residential service, visits for essential healthcare reasons – for example, hospital attendance – can be arranged
+When a cluster or outbreak of cases arises within a residential service, visits for essential healthcare reasons – for example, hospital attendance – can continue to be arranged.
+The destination service and transport should be advised there is an outbreak in the residence.
+Any queries can be discussed with the local HPT.

-Service users not identified as cases can also be supported using a risk assessment approach to go on an outing with their relatives, providing the residential facility can accommodate this without adversely impacting the management of the outbreak itself.
+Service users not identified as cases can also be supported to go on an outing with their relatives using a risk assessment approach.
+This is providing the residential facility can accommodate this without adversely impacting the management of the outbreak itself.

 If an outbreak develops in the residential facility whilst the service user is away, the service user can choose to remain away or return to the facility.